NethServer/ns8-docs/subscription.rst

 enabled:

 - Remote support by Nethesis
-- Resources monitoring and web portal link
+- Resources monitoring and alerting
 - Upload of leader node inventory
 - Automatic updates of core and applications
 - Upload of cluster backup (Enterprise only)